‘Part of Bristol’s Electric Vehicle Centre of Excellence’ – plugged in for cleaner air

 Bristol BS4 3NZ

 The vehicle will be insured under a fully comprehensive vehicle insurance policy.
-Up to five drivers in each business/organisation can be insured to drive the leased vehicle but there are ‘driver acceptance criteria’ around age, penalty points and licence disqualification:
+Up to two drivers in each business/organisation can be insured to drive the leased vehicle but there are ‘driver acceptance criteria’ around age, penalty points and licence disqualification:

 - Drivers cannot borrow a vehicle under this scheme if they have points or a combination of points related to serious driving offences.